X

 Meet the Instructor:

-Patrick is a strong believer in the transformative power of educational outreach in developing countries.
+Patrick strongly believes in educational outreach's transformative power in developing countries.
 While in Kabul, Afghanistan for guest artist residencies in 2014 and 2015, Patrick worked with the budding generation of young Afghan musicians at the Afghanistan National Institute of Music and helped set up a year-by-year curriculum for the guitar program.
 Patrick also recently taught and performed at the Atlas Music Academy’s “Chopin in the Forest” music festival in the mountains of Beni M’tir, Tunisia

 Piano